Why Market When You are “Too Busy”

 Your calendar of marketing activities should also include local activities where you have the opportunity to connect with ideal clients as well as those who might be referral sources for your ideal clients.
 Remember to keep your eyes and ears open to be able to make notes about foods, wines, flowers, etc. that people are particularly fond of.
 Then surprise them with a “just because” or “was thinking of you when I saw this” gift.
 It doesn’t have to be anything expensive but people will remember.
 And when these things are on your calendar as part of your marketing plan, it will be much easier to keep your marketing up during busy times as well as slower times.

-Join Gail Doby’s 5-Day Designers Marketing Challenge … Win Your Ideal Clients!
+Join one of Gail Doby’s upcoming Challenges … Win Your Ideal Clients!